Medically reviewed by Dr. C.H. Weaver M.D. updated 2/2019

 Chemotherapy: Chemotherapy uses medications that can be taken orally as a pill or are injected into a vein to kill cancer cells.
 In some situations chemotherapy is combined with immunotherapy or other precision cancer medicines to achieve the best results.

-Precision Cancer Medicines: The purpose of precision cancer medicine is to define the genomic alterations in the cancers DNA that are driving that specific cancer.
+Precision Cancer Medicines: Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific genetic abnormalities, leaving normal cells largely unharmed.
 Precision cancer medicine utilizes molecular diagnostic testing, including DNA sequencing, to identify cancer-driving abnormalities in a cancer’s genome.
-Once a genetic abnormality is identified, a specific targeted therapy can be designed to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
-Precision cancer medicine uses targeted drugs and immunotherapies engineered to directly attack the cancer cells with specific abnormalities, leaving normal cells largely unharmed.
-Precision medicines are being developed for the treatment of colon cancer and patients should ask their doctor about whether testing is appropriate.
+Once a genetic abnormality is identified, a specific targeted therapy can be selected to attack a specific mutation or other cancer-related change in the DNA programming of the cancer cells.
+ALL newly diagnosed patients should have genomic-biomarker testing performed on their cancer.

 Radiation Therapy for Colon Cancer

 Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
 Radiation therapy is not a common way to treat colon cancer, though it may be used in certain circumstances.
 Radiation therapy, often with chemotherapy, is frequently used in the adjuvant or neoadjuvant setting for the treatment of rectal cancers, whereas chemotherapy alone is more common for the adjuvant and neoadjuvant treatment of colon cancers.